redhat-developer/kam/docs/journey/day2/README.md

   --pipelines-folder <path to GitOps folder>
 ```

-It adds a new Environment `new-env` in the Pipelines Model.
+This will add a new Environment `new-env` in the Pipelines Model:

 ```yaml
 environments: